 - Sharing business and legal best practices and education

 - Building feelings of pride and loyalty in the franchise

 - Attracting new franchisees to join the franchise and association

 Clearly, it can be more comfortable for you to address problems as a team in an association rather than facing the insurmountable odds all on your own.
-Sometimes, franchisers can be hard-nosed and do what’s best for the bottom line of the overall corporation instead of thinking of the particular needs of your individual business.
+Sometimes, franchisors can be hard-nosed and do what’s best for the bottom line of the overall corporation instead of thinking of the particular needs of your individual business.
 But an association can force them to listen to your concerns.
-Furthermore, when there are disagreements, the association can ease your fears of retaliation from the franchiser.
+Furthermore, when there are disagreements, the association can ease your fears of retaliation from the franchisor.

 Legal assistance for franchisee associations